shopware5/devdocs/source/designers-guide/custom-detail-page/index.md

 ### Styling the product description

-On tablet landscape and desktop viewports we want the product description to be centered and 75% wide:
+On tablet landscape and desktop viewports, we want the product description to be centered and with 75% width:

 ```
 @media screen and (min-width: @tabletLandscapeViewportWidth) {